What Is Discrimination Law?

 How Discrimination Law Impacts Various Sectors

-Though discrimination claims often arise in the employment context, federal and state laws also prohibit other types of discrimination, including voting, housing, and credit discrimination.
+Though discrimination claims often arise in the employment context, federal and state laws also prohibit discrimination in voting, housing, and credit.

 Discrimination in Employment